Are DeepFakes Realistic Enough? Exploring Semantic Mismatch as a Novel Challenge: Proposed Approach

 \textbf{Approach.} The core observation is that existing model representations capture signal-level audio-visual correspondence but lack access to higher-level semantic alignment between what is said and what is shown.
 We address this by augmenting model's final classifier with a single additional feature that is a frozen ImageBind~\cite{ImageBind} cosine similarity score measuring semantic coherence between the audio and video streams.
 For each sample, a frozen pre-trained ImageBind model extracts a 1024-dimensional audio embedding $\mathbf{e}_a$, and a 1024-dimensional mean video frame embedding $\mathbf{e}_v$.
 Their cosine similarity is computed offline and normalized to $[0,1]$:

 The raw cosine similarity naturally lies in $[-1, 1]$.
 The $+1$ and $\frac{1}{2}$ terms remap this range to $[0, 1]$, providing a bounded, non-negative score where $0$ represents maximum semantic divergence, $0.5$ represents a neutral relationship, and $1$ represents full semantic alignment.
-This normalization ensures the semantic score is numerically compatible with the model's existing fusion representations that is liner classification setup.
+This normalization ensures the semantic score is numerically compatible with the model's existing fusion representations that is linear classification setup.
 These scores are pre-computed, adding no overhead to training.
 At classification time, $s$ is concatenated with each model's fusion output $\mathbf{f}$, forming an enriched representation passed to a modified final classification layer.
 ImageBind is never fine-tuned and is not involved in backpropagation.
-The semantic score acts purely as an input feature, providing each model's classifier with an explicit semantic coherence signal that is entirely complementary to the structural correspondence already captured by the base architecture, enabling a direct evaluation of whether semantic-level information improves five-class detection across different architectural detection strategies.
+The semantic score acts purely as an input feature, providing each model's classifier with an explicit semantic coherence signal that is entirely complementary to the structural correspondence already captured by the base architecture, enabling a direct evaluation of whether, and under what architectural conditions, an explicit semantic-level signal improves five-class detection.